Embrace great music!

 glimpse into Michigan’s top talent from the state’s universities and colleges.

-A 10th anniversary highly anticipated pre-celebration, "Sunset Serenade" concert, will be held on Friday, June 21, at the beautiful home of Harold and Barbara Wheaton.
-Catering will be done by Sheila Fretty and will include wine, hors d`oeuvres, and desserts.
-Detroit Symphony flutist Jeff Zook and Oakland University guitarist Bret Hoag will perform.
+A 10th anniversary highly anticipated pre-celebration, "Sunset Serenade" concert, was held on Friday, June 21, at the beautiful home of Harold and Barbara Wheaton.
+Detroit Symphony flutist Jeff Zook and Oakland University guitarist Bret Hoag performed.

-A brilliant piano recital on August 6 features Andrea Swan, Chicago’s own well-known chamber musician, collaborative pianist, orchestral keyboard player, soloist and teacher.
-She will perform works of Bach, Beethoven, Mendelssohn, Franz, and Chopin.
+A brilliant piano recital on August 6 featured Andrea Swan, Chicago’s own well-known chamber musician, collaborative pianist, orchestral keyboard player, soloist and teacher.

 The Festival Chamber Orchestra has become one of the festival’s audience favorites.
-On Friday, August 9 Baroque composers will be showcased in this program at the Montague United Methodist Church at 7:30 p.m.
+On Friday, August 9 Baroque composers was showcased in this program at the Montague United Methodist Church at 7:30 p.m.

 The Festival is truly a unique, collaborative, community event.
 In only 10 years, nearly 200 concerts, in addition to recitals, master classes, youth concerts, the Young Artist Solo Competition, and open rehearsals have been held.
 The White Lake area is increasingly becoming known for presenting the best in classical music.
 Audiences continue to grow and come from greater distances, making the Festival and our area a vacation destination.